Your New Year’s resolution reads: become an entrepreneur. And if you’re considering starting a dropshipping business, you’re on the right track.

-- Register your business
+Register your business

-- Comply with your state’s laws on dropshipping tax
+Comply with your state’s laws on dropshipping tax

-- Be honest and transparent about where your products come from
+Be honest and transparent about where your products come from

 If a customer asks more about the origins of your products, don’t lie.
 Explain the product supply chain to them in a transparent manner.

-Printful is a print-on-demand company that specializes in creating customized dropshipping products and fulfilling orders for brands across the world.
+Customization can be a competitive advantage in dropshipping.
 Here’s how it works: when your customer orders from you, Printful picks the product blank and customizes it according to your desired fulfillment method and design.
-Then, Printful packs the order and hands it over to a shipping courier who delivers the product directly to your customer.
+Then, Printful packs the order and hands it to a shipping courier who delivers the product directly to your customer.

 Printful’s most significant benefits include:

-- High-quality product sourcing and fulfillment services
+High-quality product sourcing and fulfillment services

-- A well-thought-out shipping process
+A well-thought-out shipping process